 - Tortillas: Serve in 6 small tortillas.
 You can use corn tortillas if looking for a gluten-free option!

-- Optional Toppings: Optionally serve with your favorite toppings like pineapple, jalapeños, avocado, and sour cream.
+- Optional Toppings: Optionally serve with your favorite toppings like pineapple, jalapeños, avocado (or avocado lime crema), and sour cream.

 How to make tacos de Jamaica